dahtah/imager/README.md

 ## Installing the package

-Imager is now on CRAN, so
+Imager is on CRAN, so

 	install.packages("imager")